top of page

 Screen Shot 2024-07-18 at 10.22.50 AM.png

-Note: If you are unable to pay the full $20 or $30 to compete in the Winter Wondersolve, there is a
+Note: if you are unable to pay the full amount to compete in the Summer Tournament,

-Note: If you do not participate in the Winter Wondersolve but would still like to solve the puzzles from the event, you can purchase them here!
-You will receive the puzzles after the event ends on Monday, February 3rd.
+Note: If you do not participate in the Summer Tournament but would still like to solve the puzzles from the tournament, you can purchase them here!
+They will be sent out via email on Monday, July 28th.

 Note: WW stands for Winter Wondersolve, our February event which includes four puzzles (three themed and one themeless).